cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 DELIVERABLE: Comment on what happens if you add too much domain randomization

 DELIVERABLE: Record a video on the obstacle course and record a video

+DELIVERABLE: Describe your approach to training an agile Pupper policy.
+What parameters were key?
+Did you use a heightfield?
+Why/why not?

 Resources
 -----------